computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal.md

 <!---(What technologies are needed to build this project)-->
 * The programming language will be C#.
 * NUnit for testing will be used for unit testing the application.
-* OpenCV for C# (known as Emgu) is the vision libary that will be used.
+* OpenCV for C# (known as Emgu) is the vision library that will be used.
 * A phone camera will be used for capturing video.
 * DMX controllers will be used to control the lights in the demo
 * If the extended goal of converting the output of this project into a .xmodel file is met, then the X-Lights program will be used for viewing the model's output.